laurencelundblade/QCBOR/README.md

 # QCBOR

-QCBOR is powerful, commercial quality implementation of nearly everything in [RFC8949](https://tools.ietf.org/html/rfc8949).
+QCBOR is a powerful, commercial quality implementation of nearly everything in [RFC8949](https://tools.ietf.org/html/rfc8949).
 This RFC defines the Concise Binary Object Representation (CBOR).
 Since RFC 8949 is fully compatible with RFC 7049, this is also a near-complete implementation